All roads lead to shopping, dining and entertainment in Woodbridge Township.

 Another popular new venue, All In Adventures, challenges guests to escape from a locked room using intuition, observation and detective skills.

-Woodbridge Center also features a number of specialty children’s stores, including Crazy 8, Stride Rite, Carters and Journey’s Kids, and a large number of footwear retailers, including Sketchers, Famous Footwearand the 11,000-square-foot Encore – Shoe Dept.
+Woodbridge Center also features a number of specialty children’s stores, including Crazy 8, Stride Rite, Carters and Journey’s Kids, and a large number of footwear retailers, including Sketchers, Famous Footwear and the 11,000-square-foot Encore – Shoe Dept.

-Mall hours are 10 a.m. to 9:30 p.m.
-Monday through Saturday and from 11 a.m. to 7 p.m.
+The mall is open from 10 a.m. to 9:30 p.m.
+Monday through Saturday, and from 11 a.m. to 7 p.m.
 Sundays.